Airlines and Flying Times

 Not only does Israel enjoy a broad communications-technology infrastructure, but it is one of the world-leaders in developing new systems.

 Internet access to satellite-broadcast systems for teleconferencing, every advanced communications medium is readily available.

 All of the major international credit cards are honoured most places of business, including VISA, Mastercard, American Express and Diners Club.
 Service for each is provided by designated Israeli banks.

 Israeli food is a delicious and eclectic variety of cuisines from all over the world.
-At the foundation is the Mediterranean kitchen, comprising grilled meats, fish and profusions of fresh fruits and vegetables.
-Choices abound, from US fast food chains to fine continental restaurants and exotic flavours from around the world.
+At the foundation is the Mediterranean kitchen, comprised of grilled meats, fish and profusions of fresh fruits and vegetables.
+Choices abound, from US fast food chains to fine continental restaurants and exotic flavors from around the world.

 Israel also has many leading prize-winning wines.